-However, legal assistants might be well compensated for their time and work.
+Legal assistants may be well compensated for their time and work.
 According to the Bureau of Labor Statistics, the median annual wage for paralegals and legal assistants was $50,410 in May 2017.
 The lowest 10 percent earned less than $31,130, and the highest 10 percent earned more than $81,180.

-In the top industries that employee legal assistants, the median annual wages in May 2017 were:
+In the top industries that employ legal assistants, the median annual wages in May 2017 were:

 - Federal Government (excluding education and hospitals) – $65,970

 - State Government (excluding education and hospitals) – $46,240

 “Legal assistant” is a term used to describe a specific type of employee who might perform a variety of tasks to support attorneys.
 These tasks typically include administrative work, such as maintaining and organizing files, conducting legal research, and drafting documents.

 Is There a Difference Between a Paralegal and a Legal Assistant?